 18. Fracture surface morphologies in understanding of composite structural behavior

-Written by leading experts in the field and covering composite materials developed from different natural fibers and their hybridization with synthetic fibers, the chapters provide cutting-edge up-to-date research on the characterization, analysis and modelling of composite materials.
+Written by leading experts in the field, and covering composite materials developed from different natural fibers and their hybridization with synthetic fibers, the book's chapters provide cutting-edge, up-to-date research on the characterization, analysis and modelling of composite materials.

-- Contributions from leading experts in the field
+- Contains contributions from leading experts in the field

 - Covers experimental, analytical and numerical analysis